istio/community/ROCKETCHAT.md

+This document describes the guidelines for the Istio community chat platform.

 Mailing Lists are the primary communication channel for the Istio project.
 All design discussions and decisions take place there.
 The Istio community has requested a chat communication platform to supplement the mailing lists.
 Chat can be useful as a tool for getting unstuck, to share ideas, and to build camaraderie.

 Istio utilizes [Rocket.Chat](https://istio.rocket.chat/home) as the official community chat platform.
 All are welcome to [join the community here](https://istio.rocket.chat/home) and get involved.
 It is important that conversation stays on topic in each channel, and that we all abide by the [Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
 Chat is searchable and public.
 Do not make comments that you would not say on a video recording or in another public space.
 Be courteous to others so all have a positive experience.